CIGbalance/coco/README.md

        problems to showcase socket communication

-* code-experiments/rw-problems contains the socket communication servers, the two toy socket suites and other real-world suites (downloaded when first used)
+* code-experiments/rw-problems contains the socket communication servers, the two toy socket suites and other real-world suites (downloaded when first used), see [Socket communication readme](./code-experiments/rw-problems/README.md) and [GBEA suites readme](./code-experiments/rw-problems/GBEA.md) for more information

 * code-experiments/tools are a few meta-tools, mainly the amalgamate.py to merge all the C code into one file